We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 I’m lazy so I’m an artist, that’s what lazy people do they’re artists!
 We have an excuse for everything!

-How did you find out about Walking Ibiza and do you remember the very first walk you came on?
+How did you find out about Ibiza Outdoors and do you remember the very first walk you came on?

 I think I came across it on Facebook and I’m pretty sure my first walk was probably with you!
 It might have been to Cala Xarraca I vaguely remember.
 I walked with you guys for a year after my breakup with my girlfriend and that was the best therapy I could think of!
 Walking sorted me out actually and it still does!

-What three things would you tell someone new about the walks and Walking Ibiza to encourage them to join a walk?
+What three things would you tell someone new about the walks and Ibiza Outdoors to encourage them to join a walk?

 You’ve been on many walks and listened to the guides talking about the history and facts about the island.